ZRonzan/aA-Capstone-Code-to-Memory/API_ROUTES_README.md

       ```json
       {
-        "message": "Watchlist does not contain this stock",
+        "message": "Class does not contain this deck",
         "statusCode": 404
       }
       ```

-- Error response: Only the creator of a watchlist may remove a stock
+- Error response: Only the creator of a class may remove a deck

   - Status Code: 403
   - Headers: